brandur/sorg/content/fragments/accidentally-walkalbe.md

 San Francisco is an _accidentally_ walkable city -- walkable by virtue of historic density, but a place where there's never been proactive effort in creating a people-friendly urban environment.

-[1] Covid actually had the effect of opening a few in the form of making Twin Peaks, and parts of the Great Highway and JFK in Golden Park pedestrian/bike spaces.
-But since then the city's heroic leadership has been working hard to close them again, with the former two already gone and the third just a matter of time.
+[1] Covid actually had the effect of opening a few in the form of making Twin Peaks, and parts of the Great Highway and JFK in Golden Park pedestrian/bike spaces for purposes of social distancing.
+But since then the city's heroic leadership has been working hard to close them again, with the former two already gone and the third only a matter of time now.